hirotakaster/CoAP/README.md

     git clone -b arduino https://github.com/hirotakaster/CoAP CoAP_library
     # restart Arduino IDE, you can find CoAP_library examples.

-In this exmples use CoAP server libcoap or microcoap server are easy to use for checking example.
+In this exmples need CoAP server libcoap or microcoap server for checking example program.
 There is setting the libcoap on Ubuntu Linux.
 But if there don't use CoAP server(request/reseponse), following setting don't be needed.

     git clone https://github.com/obgm/libcoap
     cd libcoap/